AckerlyXu/heima/articles/backup/backup-azure-backup-sql.md

     In this example, backups are taken once a day at 12:00 PM and 8 PM (bottom part of the screen)

+    >[!NOTE]
-    >[AZURE.NOTE] It’s a good practice to have a few short-term recovery points on disk, for quick recovery.
+    > It’s a good practice to have a few short-term recovery points on disk, for quick recovery.
 These recovery points are used for “operational recovery".
 Azure serves as a good offsite location with higher SLAs and guaranteed availability.

     **Best Practice**: Make sure that Azure Backups are scheduled after the completion of local disk backups using DPM.
 This enables the latest disk backup to be copied to Azure.

 13. Choose the retention policy schedule.
-The details on how the retention policy works are provided at [Use Azure Backup to replace your tape infrastructure article](/documentation/articles/backup-azure-backup-cloud-as-tape/).
+The details on how the retention policy works are provided at [Use Azure Backup to replace your tape infrastructure article](./backup-azure-backup-cloud-as-tape.md).

     ![Retention Policy](./media/backup-azure-backup-sql/pg-retentionschedule.png)